HansjoergW/sec-fincancial-statement-data-set/README.md

 ## Getting the data in your python code

 ___
-**Note:** The following cod is working only after `update()` method was called and therefore the quarterly zip files from the sec.gov have been downloaded and indexed
+**Note:** The following code works only after the `update()` method was successfully executed and the quarterly zip files from the sec.gov were downloaded and indexed
 ___

-Inside the package `secfsdstools._4_read` are several modules that help to read the detail information from zip files.
+Inside the package `secfsdstools._4_read` are several modules that help to read the detail information from the zip files.

 ### Module `companyreading`

+___
-(Note: the code in this chapter is available in the module `secfsdstools._9_examples.examplecompanyreading`)
+**Note:** the code in this chapter is available in the module `secfsdstools._9_examples.examplecompanyreading`
+___

 Inside the module `secfsdstools._4_read.companyreading` the `CompanyReader` class is defined.

 You will need the cik-number to get an instance for a certain company.
-The cik can be find either by searching in the index_reports table or on the [sec.gov website](https://www.sec.gov/edgar/searchedgar/companysearch).
+The cik can be found either by searching in the index_reports table or on the [sec.gov website](https://www.sec.gov/edgar/searchedgar/companysearch).

-The following example shows how to create a `CompanyReader` instance for apple (which has the cik 320193):
+The following example shows how to create a `CompanyReader` instance for apple (which cik is 320193):

 ```
 from typing import Dict, List